Agent Negotiation Protocol (ANP)

 ANP defines three EIP-712 message types: ListingIntent, BidIntent, and AcceptIntent.
 Each type contains only the fields that carry economic or referential significance — no opaque blobs, no off-chain hashes in unstructured fields.

 Critically, bids embed listingHash (the EIP-712 struct hash of the listing they are responding to), and acceptances embed both listingHash and bidHash.
-This cryptographic cross-referencing means the on-chain settlement contract can verify that:
+This cryptographic cross-referencing means any party can independently verify that:

 Protocol Specification